 The second-floor room induces claustrophobia, and is dark and home to at least two handfuls of **lady bugs, but after a 7 hour drive, any bed looks comfortable.
 We notice a pillow with the name Betty on it, and Betty is also the wifi password.
 Then, we see a painting, awkwardly hidden behind the TV so all you can see is the top of a head.
 At the same time, we each peer around either side of the TV and pull back with a hand over our mouths.
 It’s a painting of a child with completely black eyes.
 Dang, Betty!

-We both start to laugh because we else do you do when faced with the most terrifying wall decor of all time.
+We both start to laugh because what else do you do when faced with the most terrifying wall decor of all time.
 I back up behind the bed and notice that it is hung in such a way that you can just make out the eyes over the TV, watching you.
 I creep in for a closer look and realize, much to my horror, that the eye balls have actually been pressed inward.
 My first thought is that they are eye holes for some peeping Tom to stare into the room.
 This happened on X-Files, so I know it’s a real thing.
 I take the painting off the wall.

 The frame is large and hollow and when we take out the painting, we see that someone cut out the eyes, pasted them to the inside of two halves of a ping-pong ball and taped it back to the painting, so the eyes follow you.
 WHO WOULD DO SUCH A THING?!
 At this point, I’m cracking up so hard that I almost wet myself, and I go into the bathroom, pull the door shut…and the knob falls out, locking me in the bathroom.